wyamet/Regex-tutorial/Dev/regex-gist.md

 ### Anchors

 Regex anchors are used to specify where we match a regular expression.
-In this case the regex pattern starts and ends with the `^` and `$` anchors, which indicate that the pattern must match the entire string.
+In this case the regex pattern starts with the the `^` and ends with the `$` anchors, which indicate that the pattern must match the entire string.
 In the email regex pattern `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, the caret `^` anchors the pattern to the start of the email address so that the regex will only match if the string starts with the local part of the email address. the dollar sign `$` anchors the pattern to the end of the email address so that the regex will only match if the string ends with the TLD of the email address.
-The email regex pattern starts with the "^" anchor, which indicates that the match should start at the beginning of the string (in this case, the beginning of the email address).
-It also ends with the "$" anchor, which indicates that the match should end at the end of the string.

 ### Quantifiers